httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Security Considerations

+## Information Exposure
-The request header fields defined in this document, and those that extend it, expose information about the user's environment to enable proactive content negotiation.
+Request header fields used in features relying on this document expose information about the user's environment to enable proactive content negotiation.
 Such information may reveal new information about the user and implementers ought to consider the following considerations, recommendations, and best practices.

 The underlying assumption is that exposing information about the user as a request header is equivalent to the capability of that request's origin to access that information by other means and transmit it to itself.